rsummers11/MRISegmentator/README.md

 vertebrae_T7 |	62 |

 ### Issues
 MRISegmentator is a research-grade segmentation tool currently under active development.
-Please let us know if you encounter any issues or have suggestions for improvements
+Please let us know if you encounter any issues or have suggestions for improvements.

 ### References
 If you find our work is useful for your research, please consider citing